 Dear The Good Story Project,

 Thanks to you, the world of your readers and contributors is filled with hope and optimism.
-Reading about travails of ordinary people doing something extraordinary despite facing adverse situations, makes the readers believe in the miracle that is life.
+Reading about the travails of ordinary people doing something extraordinary despite facing adverse situations, makes the readers believe in the miracle that is life.
 Please keep sharing such stories for many more years to come.
 Wishing you a very warm one-year anniversary!

 Gurudas Pai, a Mumbai-based proprietor

 The Good Story Project has shown that there is always a larger human connect and element of hope in every story told of distress or pain.
 With each piece they came out with, whether of spinal injury or mental health, we got a step closer to real newsmaking and knew a little bit of us existed in every story we read.

 The series that they did on grief and loss resonated with me.
 Writing a piece on coping with the grief of losing my father in 2016 to Motor Neuron Disease after he put up a brave fight for 23 long years and then suddenly and unexpectedly losing my mother to Covid in 2020 was truly cathartic.